Sunoo/homebridge-camera-ffmpeg/README.md

 ## Known issues

-HTTPS is not supported.
-This should be sorted out soon.
+HTTPS is supported, but we ignore the error caused by NVR's built-in self-signed certificate.
+This is insecure, and we should handle it better once the NVR supports real certificates.

 Raspberry Pi users require a different build of ffmpeg with omx enabled for best results.